Product Line

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide regular training to our staff.

-Employee training and awareness is one of the core elements of our Compliance programme and continued to be an area of significant focus in 2024.
-To improve awareness and understanding of our updated Code of Conduct, we have launched a new Ethics & Code of Conduct training course to existing employees via our Learning Management System (“LMS”) which gives us the flexibility to deliver a range of legal compliance training content to employees and provides full auditability.
-We have also developed training resources for managers of non-digital users.
-The training includes a module on Modern Slavery and Human Trafficking, including how to recognise and prevent it.
+Employee training and awareness is one of the core elements of our Compliance programme and continued to be an area of significant focus in 2025.
+We rolled out training on our Code of Conduct to all digital employees via our Learning Management System (“LMS”) during Q1 2025.
+The training includes a module on Modern Slavery and Human Trafficking, including how to recognise and prevent it, and this had a completion rate of over 99% as of 31 December 2025.
+Our non-digital colleagues also received Code of Conduct training (including how to spot modern slavery) which was delivered via classroom sessions during Q1 2025.

-The course also provides targeted content for members of the Rotork Management Board and our Procurement and Human Resources functions.
+The course also provides targeted content for members of the Rotork Management Board and for our Procurement and Human Resources functions as these teams may be more likely to encounter potential modern slavery risks and therefore need more bespoke training content to help raise their awareness as they perform their roles.

 Rotork continually looks for ways to support the promotion of human rights within our operations and our sphere of influence.
 We respect internationally recognised human rights, as set out in the United Nations International Bill of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
 These cover freedom of association, the abolition of forced labour, equality and the elimination of child labour.
 We continue to engage in risk assessment, business reviews and audits of our suppliers as appropriate.